 Result: Both VPNs can unblock a bunch of streaming services in Canada.
 However, ExpressVPN is much better in performance.

 ExpressVPN performs exceptionally well when it comes to unblocking streaming services in Canada.
-In fact, ExpressVPN managed to unblock BBC iPlayer, Hulu, Amazon Prime, Disney Plus, among others, in my testing.
+In fact, ExpressVPN managed to unblock BBC iPlayer in Canada, Hulu, Amazon Prime, Disney Plus, among others, in my testing.

 However, this was not the case with PIA, as it is one such VPN that doesn’t work consistently with Netflix anymore.
 This was also the case in Private Internet Access vs IPVanish where PIA only managed to unblock Netflix US after trying multiple servers.
 Also, PIA doesn’t work at all with Disney Plus.
 But on the bright side, PIA does work with Hulu, Sky Go, and CBS.
 Overall, ExpressVPN in Canada is better when it comes to streaming services.